callumcurtis/sandbox/experiments/introduction-to-rust/book/notes.md

 - See the [API guidelines](https://rust-lang.github.io/api-guidelines/)
 - Path: way of naming an item (e.g., struct, function, module)
   - Shortcuts created using `use`
+  - Aliases created using `as`
+  - Re-exporting: `pub use <path>;`
   - Can use paths to any modules within the same crate
   - Absolute: beginning from `crate` root
   - Relative: beginning with `self`, `super`, or an identifier in the current module
+  - By convention, bring functions' parent modules into scope and types directly into scope
+  - Nested paths: allow reusing path prefixes; e.g., `use std::{cmp::Ordering, io};`
+  - Glob: `*`; brings all public items defined in a path into scope; useful for test modules and preludes
 - Module: unit of scope
   - By default, contents of a module are private from ancestor modules
   - Conversely, child modules can use items in their ancestors